quantumwake/alethic-ism-processor-openai/README.md

 The following processor waits on events from pulsar (but can be extended to use kafka or any pub/sub system)

+# Installation via conda
+Checkout the ISM core and ISM db repository and build for
+- * modify the environment_local.yml to reflect your environment path for the ISM core and ISM db packages.
+-
+- conda env create -f environment_local.yml
+- conda activate alethic-ism-processor-openai

 # Installation
 - conda install pulsar-client
 - conda install pydantic